-Pattern is a wind energy company and the county will be one of their training grounds for solar in Texas and the US.
-This San Francisco based company will lock up our land for 20-30 years with over 450,000 damaging PV Solar Panels that only work efficiently part time: during sunny weather in daytime hours.
+These companies will lock up our land for 20-30 years with hundreds of thousands of damaging PV solar panels that contain heavy metals and that only work efficiently part time: during sunny weather in daytime hours.

 Twisted words and outright lies

 We will continue to add articles, but find more on our Facebook Group: Save Van Zandt County

 These foreign-based companies come into rural areas and create shell companies to protect themselves in the event of failure.
 Each project plans to strip hundreds of acres of Van Zandt county land and install between hundreds of thousands of solar panels using federal tax credits: your tax dollars.
 Then, they want to sell the overpriced electricity to Oncor and cause your electricity prices to rise.
 Green agricultural land is destroyed.
 Panels made with harmful chemicals and metals mined primarily in China are then installed.

 Each project is surrounded by chain link fences and barbed wire or razor wire.
 If a fire breaks out, rural fire departments are not equipped to put out the fire - putting additional land at risk.

 The sound from the inverters is distressing to cattle and wildlife.